All comparisonsTask Managers

 Todoist

-FacileThings fails first because structured workflow steps are required before task entry.
+FacileThings fails first because it breaks when structured workflow steps are required before task entry.

 Verdict